uksrc/uksrc.github.io/_pages/jobs.md

 - to ensure that the activities of the project reflect the UK research community’s interests; and
 - act as a ‘critical friend’ to the collaboration, providing support and challenge.

 Membership would begin in December 2024 appointed for two years in the first instance.
+This is not a salaried position.

 Selection criteria
 We require a candidate with a deep understanding of the Digital Research Infrastructure landscape, and a track record of engagement in this domain.